 - Develop and apply baseline, Administration-wide SLR assumptions, projections, targets, terms, and standards into coastal projects, retrofits, planning, funding, regulatory, and permitting initiatives.
 Consider statewide decision-making guidelines to help identify the strongest solutions, establish priorities, and ensure baseline success.
-Prioritize avoidance of initiatives that shift hazards and impacts elsewhere along the coast or shoreline. - Ensure that up-to-date SLR resilience planning is in place coastwide and includes alignment on: consistent, minimum baseline targets; vulnerability assessments for communities (particularly frontline communities), infrastructure, property, and natural ecosystems and native species; SLR economic impact assessments, including the cost of resiliency projects and the potential cost of no action; and identification of multi-benefit SLR resiliency strategies. - Plan for SLR impacts to regional and statewide water supplies and water management. - Collaboratively work to pursue and develop specific funding sources for state, regional, and local coastal resilience planning, projects, and public outreach. - Where possible, avoid creating unnecessary duplication of existing state agency authority.
+Prioritize avoidance of initiatives that shift hazards and impacts elsewhere along the coast or shoreline. - Ensure that up-to-date SLR resilience planning is in place coastwide and includes alignment on: minimum baseline targets; vulnerability assessments for communities, infrastructure, property, and natural ecosystems and native species; SLR economic impact assessments, including the cost of resiliency projects and the potential cost of no action; and identification of multi-benefit SLR resiliency strategies. - Collaboratively work to pursue and develop specific funding sources for state, regional, and local coastal resilience planning, projects, and public outreach. - Where possible, avoid creating unnecessary duplication of existing state agency authority.